Neptune Digital Assets (CVE:NDA) Trading Up 29% – Here’s Why

-Separately, HC Wainwright increased their price target on shares of Neptune Digital Assets from C$1.00 to C$2.00 and gave the stock a “buy” rating in a report on Monday, December 23rd.
+Separately, HC Wainwright lifted their price target on shares of Neptune Digital Assets from C$1.00 to C$2.00 and gave the company a “buy” rating in a research report on Monday, December 23rd.

 Neptune Digital Assets Corp. builds, owns, and operates digital currency infrastructure assets in Canada.
 The company stakes and lends various digital currencies.
 It also engages in the Bitcoin mining, node operations, cryptocurrency staking, and decentralized finance (DeFi) tokens, as well as invests in liquidity mining pools.